dnanexus/dxWDL/doc/IR.md

 The FrontEnd packs the declaration and scatter into one applet, so we do not spawn a separate job to calculate `xtmp0`.

-Workflow `sg_sum3` presents a more complex example.
+Workflow `sg_sum3` presents a more complex case.
 It imports tasks from the math library, and takes a `numbers` input array.

 ```